nomansadiq11/HelloWorld-PHP-MSQL-Containerize/README.md

 - PHP
 - MYSQL

+Note:
-these two will be in two different containers and docker-compose file having configuration how they will communicate.
+    These two will be in two different containers and docker-compose file having configuration how they will communicate.
+Once you start up containers its fetch the latest images and run the container.
+    In the docker-compose file there is mentioned website depends on database means it first create database container than will create website container.